Sumner-lab/Multispecies_paper_ML/README.md

 Must be the top level folder (e.g. Multispecies_FILES), which should have folders DATA and scripts and FIGURES.

-### "filter", always should be "matrix.data.counts.orth.tpm.log2.quantile.species.scaled.filter.scale".
-This is the matrix of counts to run from that has first taken the counts, then calculated orthoglogy between the species to get single representative, then converted to TPMs (Transcripts per million reads), then logged, quantile scaled as described in the methods section.

 *** Questions:
     Chris Wyatt (former post-doctorate) or Seirian Sumner
 ```